panos-kaf/SaaS/README.md

 2. Verify all services are running: `docker-compose ps`
 3. Ensure all databases are initialized properly: `docker-compose exec <db_service_name> psql -U postgres -d <db_name> -c "\dt"`
 4. Check RabbitMQ is operational: Access the management UI at http://localhost:15672

-## Security Notes

-For production deployment, be sure to:
-1. Change all default passwords
-2. Use environment variables for sensitive information
-3. Implement TLS/SSL for service communication
-4. Set up proper network isolation